radumarias/rencfs/README.md

 --cipher CIPHER --derive-key-hash-rounds ROUNDS
 ```
 Where `CIPHER` is the encryption algorithm and `ROUNDS` is the number of rounds to derive the key hash.\
-You can check the available ciphers with `encryptedfs --help`.
+You can check the available ciphers with `rencfs --help`.

 Default values are `ChaCha20` and `600_000` respectively.